alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/423417/form-fed0172.pdf) (PDF, 98.5KB) for a CITES permit

-If you're re-exporting goods include supporting documents to prove it legally entered the EU.
+If you're re-exporting goods include a CITES import permit to prove it legally entered the EU.

-Email or post the completed form to [APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc) or ([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland).
+Email or post the completed form to the [Centre for International Trade Bristol](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).

-A permit costs £63 (or £37 to re-import).
+A permit costs £63 (or £37 to re-export).
 You should receive it within 15 working days.

-###Temporary exports
+###Regular exports for public exhibition

 If you regularly take goods abroad for a short period of time for public exhibitions, [check if you can use a travelling exhibition certificate](http://ec.europa.eu/environment/cites/pdf/referenceguide_en.pdf) instead of a CITES permit.
 You can use the certificate whether you're moving goods within or outside the EU.